Jamie-GiHu/ETL-Project/README.md

 INITIAL PROJECT BRIEF:

-To compare prices at 3 major retailers to obtain the data to where consumers should purchase TV’s.
+To compare prices at three major retailers to obtain the data to where consumers should purchase TV’s.
+An additional retailer (Harvey Norman) was added after there were problems with JB Hifi (explained in the report).

 The initial data sources that will be sourced:
 The Good Guys